 Antoni Gaudi gave vibrancy to a city already loaded with the stuff.
 In Barcelona, if you wander along Passeig De Gracia, you’ll be amazed when you stumble upon not one, but two of these works both on the same road – Casa Batllo and Casa Mila.

 These two buildings have rooftops and surfaces decorated with multi-colour.
 His other works include ‘La Sagrada Familia’, an unfinished Basilica but well on the way.

 A bit further out of Barcelona’s city centre, you’ll find Park Guell, a very large park that Gaudi helped create.

 St Basil’s Cathedral, Moscow

 St Basil’s is a symbol of Russia itself.
 The colours reflecting off its iconic roofing have been captured in paintings and photographs for centuries.

 It’s also the centre of many bizarre and fascinating stories that blend history with legend.
-It was asked to be built by Tsar Ivan the Terrible following his victory against Kazan Khanate in 1555 up until 1561.
+Tsar Ivan the Terrible asked it to be built following his victory against Kazan Khanate in 1555 up until 1561.